Automated Market Makers for Decentralized Finance (DeFi): Abstract

 \section{Abstract}

-This paper compares mathematical models for automated market makers including logarithmic market scoring rule (LMSR), liquidity sensitive LMSR (LS-LMSR), constant product/mean/sum, and others.
-It is shown that though LMSR may not be a good model for Decentralized Finance (DeFi) applications, LS-LMSR has several advantages over constant product/mean based automated market makers.
-However, LS-LMSR requires complicated computation (i.e., logarithm and exponentiation) and the cost function curve is concave.
-In certain DeFi applications, it is preferred to have computationally efficient cost functions with convex curves to conform with the principle of supply and demand.
-This paper proposes and analyzes constant circle/ellipse based cost functions for automated market makers.
-The proposed cost functions are computationally efficient (only requires multiplication and square root calculation) and have several advantages over widely deployed constant product cost functions.
-For example, the proposed market makers are more robust against front-runner (slippage) attacks.
+This paper compares mathematical models for automated market makers (AMM) including logarithmic market scoring rule (LMSR), liquidity sensitive LMSR (LS-LMSR), constant product/mean/sum, and others.
+It is shown that though LMSR may not be a good model for Decentralized Finance (DeFi) applications, LS-LMSR has several advantages over constant product/mean based AMMs.
+This paper proposes and analyzes constant ellipse based cost functions for AMMs.
+The proposed cost functions are computationally efficient (only requires multiplication and square root calculation) and have certain advantages over widely deployed constant product cost functions.
+For example, the proposed market makers are more robust against slippage based front running attacks.
+In addition to the theoretical advantages of constant ellipse based cost functions, our implementation shows that if the model is used as a cryptographic property swap tool over Ethereum blockchain, it saves up to 46.88\% gas cost against Uniswap V2 and saves up to 184.29\% gas cost against Uniswap V3 which has been launched in April 2021.
+The source codes related to this paper are available at \url{https://github.com/coinswapapp} and the prototype of the proposed AMM is available at \url{https://yonggewang.github.io/ethcoinswap/}.